hashicorp/vault/website/source/api/secret/pki/index.html.md

 ### Parameters

 - `issuing_certificates` `(array<string>: nil)` – Specifies the URL values for
   the Issuing Certificate field.
+This can be an array or a comma-separated string list.

 - `crl_distribution_points` `(array<string>: nil)` – Specifies the URL values
   for the CRL Distribution Points field.
+This can be an array or a comma-separated string list.

 - `ocsp_servers` `(array<string>: nil)` – Specifies the URL values for the OCSP
   Servers field.
+This can be an array or a comma-separated string list.

 ### Sample Payload